Tag Archives: Alice Wise

 There are real potential benefits that come with sustainability and certification, and Long Island’s third-party certification will be carefully watched by wineries elsewhere in the Eastern United States, including Virginia, South Carolina, and New Jersey.
 What LISW does will certainly influence them in the development of certification authorities for their regions.

-The Web site for LISW includes:
+The Web site for LISW will include:

 • The VineBalance Workbook